Comprehensive Assessment & Training Services

 The procedure for referral and intake is as follows:

 - The DCBS worker contacts the CATS clinic by phone or e-mail.
-That CATS program provides the DCBS worker with the CATS Referral Form (also available here in PDF or DOC format).
+That CATS program provides the DCBS worker with the CATS Referral Form (also available here, see bottom of page).

 - Upon receipt of the completed CATS Referral Form, the CATS staff reviews for completeness.
 If incomplete, the DCBS worker is contacted for clarification.